 What is a Dynamic Character?
 Definition and Examples

-A dynamic character is one who changes over the course of a story.
-Something might alter about their personality, their attitude towards something, or their overall worldview.
-Usually, this happens slowly over a narrative, but a character will sometimes have a revelation that suddenly flips how they see things, or how they behave.
+Answer: A dynamic character is one who changes over the course of a story.
+Something might alter about their personality, attitudes, or overall worldview.
+Usually, this happens gradually, but some characters may have a revelation that suddenly flips how they see things, or how they behave.

 Characters at a crossroads